damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 ```

-Build file in the wwwroot folder.
+The produced build file in the wwwroot folder.
 The scripts for the app, vender and boot have been added using webpack.
 Hashes are used in a production build for cache busting.

 ```javascript
 <!doctype html>
 <html>